 The Fourth Amendment of the U.S. Constitution protects Americans throughout the country from “unreasonable searches and seizures.”
 Typically, this requires police officers and other law enforcement officers to go to court and get a search warrant before searching your home or your belongings.
 In some cases, they may be permitted to perform searches or pat-downs without a warrant, but you always have the right to ask to see a warrant before they search anything.
-The Law Offices of Randolph Rice’s Baltimore criminal defense lawyers explain some of the rules and procedures surrounding how search warrants work and when a cop needs to produce a warrant to search you or your things.
+Rice, Murtha & Psoras ’s Baltimore criminal defense lawyers explain some of the rules and procedures surrounding how search warrants work and when a cop needs to produce a warrant to search you or your things.

 Can I Ask to See a Cop’s Warrant?